liberjul/CONSTAXv2/README.md

--x, --tax=./taxonomy_assignments                    Directory for taxonomy assignments -t, --train                                         Complete training if specified -b, --blast                                         Use BLAST instead of UTAX if specified --msu_hpcc                                          If specified, use executable paths on Michigan State University HPCC.
+-x, --tax=./taxonomy_assignments                    Directory for taxonomy assignments -t, --train                                         Complete training if specified -b, --blast                                         Use BLAST instead of UTAX if specified --select_by_keyword                                 Takes a keyword argument and --input FASTA file to produce a filtered database with headers containing the keyword with name --output
+--msu_hpcc                                          If specified, use executable paths on Michigan State University HPCC.
 Overrides other path arguments
 --conservative                                      If specified, use conservative consensus rule (2 null = null winner) --make_plot                                         If specified, run R script to make plot of classified taxa